QC20/Python-Calendars/README.md

-# Python-Calendars
+# Python Calendars

+## Calendar Widget (complex script)

-Two Python calendar scripts.
-The first script displays the current month's calendar in the terminal.
-The second script is a GUI calendar widget with navigation buttons to view previous and next months.
+This is a simple calendar widget implemented in Python using the Tkinter library.
+It displays the current date and time, along with a greeting based on the time of day.
+It also provides navigation buttons to view the calendar of the previous and next months.